Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Introduction

-The two ingredients: WEM solution path generation and the gSC criterion make up the WEM.gSC algorithm and throughout the paper, we highlight the important roles played by these two components and argue that WEM.gSC offers state-of-the-art performance in the problem of multiple change point detection under serially dependent noise.

-We briefly review the existing literature on multiple change point detection in the presence of serial dependence and situate WEM.gSC in this context; see also \cite{aue2013} for a review.
 One line of research extends the applicability of the test statistics developed for independent data, such as the CUSUM \citep{csorgo1997} and moving sum (MOSUM, \citeauthor{huvskova2001}; \citeyear{huvskova2001}) statistics, to time series setting.
-Their performance depends on the estimated level of noise quantified e.g.\ by the LRV, and the estimators of the latter in the presence of multiple change points have been proposed \citep{tecuapetla2017, eichinger2018, dette2018}.
+Their performance depends on the estimated level of noise quantified e.g.\ by the long-run variance (LRV), and the estimators of the latter in the presence of multiple change points have been proposed \citep{tecuapetla2017, eichinger2018, dette2018}.
 The estimation of the LRV, even when the mean changes are not present, has long been noted as a difficult problem \citep{robbins2011}; the popularly adopted kernel estimator of LRV tends to incur downward bias \citep{den1997, chan2017}, and can even take negative values when the LRV is small \citep{huvskova2010}.
 It becomes even more challenging in the presence of (possibly) multiple change points, and the estimators may be sensitive to the choice of tuning parameters which are often related to the frequency of change points.
-Indeed, \cite{perron2006} notes that `there is no reliable method to appropriately choose this parameter in the context of structural changes'.
-Self-normalisation of test statistics avoids direct estimation of this nuisance parameter \citep{shao2010, pevsta2018} but theoretical investigation into its validity is often limited to change point testing, i.e.\ when there is at most a single change point, with the exception of \cite{wu2019}.
-Consistency of the methods utilising penalised least squares estimation \citep{lavielle2000} or the Schwarz criterion \citep{cho2019} constructed without further parametric assumptions, has been established under general conditions permitting serial dependence and heavy-tails, but their consistency relies on the choice of the penalty, which in turn depends on the level of the noise.
+Self-normalisation of test statistics avoids direct estimation of this nuisance parameter \citep{shao2010, pevsta2018} but theoretical investigation into its validity is often limited to change point testing, i.e.\ when there is at most a single change point, with the exception of \cite{wu2019} and \cite{zhao2021segmenting}, both of which adopt local window-based procedures.
+Consistency of the methods utilising penalised least squares estimation \citep{lavielle2000} or Schwarz criterion \citep{cho2019} constructed without further parametric assumptions, has been established under general conditions permitting serial dependence and heavy-tails.
+Their consistency relies on the choice of the penalty, which in turn depends on the noise level.